DavidBruchmann/t3quotes/README.md

 David Bruchmann is assigned as official maintainer of the extension t3quotes and therefore any issues, propositions and pull requests are at best reported on his [github-page](https://github.com/DavidBruchmann/t3quotes/).

-Usage for production servers is not yet advised.
+Usage for production servers is possible with version 2.0.1. even not all features and documentation are finished yet.

 features
 --------